hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 * **Thin provisioning**: It allocates space only as data is actually written without requiring pre-allocation of storage.
 This raises the overall utilization and efficiency and thus increases the ROI.

 * **Simplified data protection**: Snapshots create thinly provisioned, instant point-in-time copies of data on a per-volume basis.
-As and administrator, you can access snapshots to recover individual files/folders from the volume, or rollback an entire volume to a prior state.
+As an administrator, you can access snapshots to recover individual files/folders from the volume, or rollback an entire volume to a prior state.